 Clare is also a music teacher directing two jazz bands in high school and teaches music at an elementary school, as well.
 She teaches Jazz Techniques for Music Educators every spring semester at CU.

 But best of all, Clare and Pete Lewis have opened the Muse Performance Space in Lafayette, designed to create a community of musicians, artists, and students.
-They host performances of all types there and have jam sessions on Monday nights that are just great fun.
+They host performances of all types there and before the pandemic, had jam sessions on Monday nights that were just great fun.
+During the pandemic, they’ve offered many streamed concerts, many of which can be viewed on Youtube by searching Muse Performance Space.
 Yes, she misses what she had, but she has definitely landed on her feet, with a sweet glass of lemonade in hand!